ElektraInitiative/libelektra/doc/decisions/logging.md

 Both code comments and assertions are unfortunately not very popular.
 A quite efficient way to still get some documentation about the code are logging statements.
-They are currently inconsistent and unusable.
+In Elektra there are currently inconsistent and unusable.
 Thus there is an urge for this decision.

 ## Constraints

-(also to be discussed)
+(to be discussed)

-- should completely compile away when ELEKTRA_LOGGING=OFF
+- should completely compile away with ELEKTRA_LOGGING=OFF
 - should support minimalistic, compile-time filtering (per modules and verbosity level?) and some sinks (stderr, syslog or files)